Growing and Harvesting Basil So it Produces All Season Long

 You can harvest basil from a healthy, mature plant just about any time.
 Harvest the basil leaves you want to use in recipes as you need them.

-If you see flower heads beginning to form on a young plant, pinch them off.
+If you see basil flower heads beginning to form on a young plant, pinch them off.
 Pinching the flower heads off prevents the plant from putting energy into producing seeds, allowing it to grow more foliage.

-Harvesting basil - 3 panels showing the steps of how to pick basil leavesHow to pick basil leaves for continued growth
+Harvesting basil - 3 panels showing the steps of how to pick basil leavesHow to Pick Basil Leaves for Continued Growth

 Harvesting basil needs to be done regularly.
-Regular harvesting inhibits flower production on growing basil plants so the plant will continue to produce leaves and provide an abundant basil harvest.
+Regular harvesting inhibits flower production on growing basil plants so the plant will continue to produce new leaves and provide an abundant basil harvest.

 You’ll want to make sure to leave some green growth so that the plant can do its photosynthesis thing, but the plant will be noticeably smaller.
 Prune basil every week or two, to keep your plant healthy.
 The cut stems and leaves are your basil harvest.